-The diamond is made of graphite, a very soft substance, and the most breakable.
-After it is transformed into a diamond, it becomes one of the toughest substances.
+The diamond is made of graphite, a very soft substance and the most breakable.
+After it is transformed into a diamond, it becomes one of the hardest substances.

 But God has chosen the foolish things of the world to put to shame the wise, and God has chosen the weak things of the world to put to shame the things which are mighty; and the base things of the world and the things which are despised God has chosen, and the things which are not, to bring to nothing the things that are, that no flesh should glory in His presence.

 And be not conformed to this world: but be ye transformed by the renewing of your mind, that ye may prove what is that good, and acceptable, and perfect, will of God.

 The transforming process turns the soft graphite into a hard diamond.

 . . . ye are strong, and the word of God abideth in you, and ye have overcome the wicked one.

 Have I not commanded you?
 Be strong and of good courage; do not be afraid, nor be dismayed, for the LORD your God is with you wherever you go.”